enkidevs/curriculum/lua/roblox-studio/basic-modelling-i/moving-objects.md

 ---

 ## Content
-Moving objects in Studio is fairly simple. **Click on the object and you will be able to drag it** across the baseplate.
+Moving objects in Studio is fairly simple. **Click and hold on to the object and you will be able to drag it** across the baseplate.

 But what if you want to move your block *vertically*?
 Or if you need *pinpoint precision*?
-That's where the move tool comes in.
+That's where the `move tool` comes in.
 While the block is selected, **press on move** in the **tools section**.

 ![tools-section](https://img.enkipro.com/06b34cd06872f0e1759b6db9d4de3bff.png)